 “He bought them saddle shoes and got me these,” I said and held the pathetic slipper-like shoes in the air for her to see.

-“And you were in such a hurry to jump in that truck.
+“You were in such a hurry to jump in that truck.
 I tried to tell you.”
 Mama grabbed the shoes from me with one swoop and stomped into the kitchen.
-She took a large butcher knife from the drawer, speared one of the shoes, drew her weapon through the brown fabric; as if gutting a fish, and sliced it in half.
+She took a large butcher knife from the drawer, speared one of the shoes, drew her weapon through the brown fabric, and sliced it in half as if gutting a fish.
 She threw both halves and its match into the garbage pail.

 “You’ll go barefoot before I let you wear that demon’s trash.”